mikemiles-dev/netflow_parser/README.md

 ## Netflow Common

-For convenience we have included a `NetflowCommon` and `NetflowCommonFlowSet` structure.
+We have included a `NetflowCommon` and `NetflowCommonFlowSet` structure.
 This will allow you to use common fields without unpacking values from specific versions.
 If the packet flow does not have the matching field it will simply be left as `None`.